 Kim (Sooha Kim) is a naive country girl on the run from an arranged marriage to Thuy (Gerald Santos), a man she does not love.
 Kim is quickly seized upon by ‘The Engineer’ (Red Concepcion), a cunning wheeler-dealer, currently earning his daily noodles by showing the visiting American troops a good time.
 Sex, drugs, whatever they want: he can provide it – for the right price.
 He is quick to realise Kim’s innocence could make him a lot of money.
 But when he teams her up with handsome young soldier Chris (Ashley Gilmour), something approaching true love blossoms between them.
 In the heat of the moment, they go through a traditional Vietnamese wedding ceremony.
 But then some devastating news comes through: the Americans are pulling out of the war and heading home.
 Chris is subsequently forced to leave the country without his new wife.

 Okay, so it’s not the most original story in the world – there have been plenty of films and plays over the years that have trodden a similar path.
-What makes this work so effectively is its epic sense of scale.
+What makes this work so effective is its epic sense of scale.
 There are thirty-eight actors working the stage in this production and they all give it everything they’ve got.
 The leads offer dazzling vocal performances – Kim and Gilmour are particularly strong, while Concepcion offers a mesmerising characterisation as a born survivor doing what he does best (his ‘American Dream’ set piece is a particular standout).
 The music, set design, costumes and movement are all of the highest standard and the show is as slick as quicksilver on a hot plate.